 For many students, the social scene in large high schools is tough and unforgiving, with sharp distinctions made between the small group of social haves and the far larger masses of have-nots.
 And high school memories seldom include a significant academic component, let alone an intellectual one.

 Rather than logging millions of miles per year on buses to comprehensive schools and being dropped into fenced compounds with thousands of students, what if schools were created to be safe and manageable in size?
 Students deserve to be free from worry about personal safety and to be confident that their teachers and administrators know them well and can guide their development of skills and knowledge.

 In this context, the most effective way to break the bias of small schools vs. large schools is to bring the research demonstrating the many benefits of small schools to the forefront of societal consciousness.
-If you would like to learn more about how you can help break the bias of small schools vs. large schools, we welcome you to contact us directly.
+If you would like to help break this bias through free membership in the Small Schools Coalition, we welcome you to contact us directly.